Nick D'Virgilio: Other bands

 In 2018, it was announced that D'Virgilio had returned to Spock's Beard as their recording drummer following the departure of Jimmy Keegan.
-He appears on their 13th studio release, Noise Floor.
-It remains unclear whether D'Virgilio will continue recording with the band, which has designated Mike Thorne (of Saga) as their live drummer.
+He appears on their thirteenth studio release, Noise Floor.
+In 2024, D'Virgilio d a surprise vocal performance of "Carrie" from the Snow album on Cruise to the Edge, with current Spock's Beard member Nick Potters on drums.

 In 2020, D'Virgilio released his first solo album in nine years, Invisible.
 The album was recorded at Sweetwater Sound with the string and brass sections recorded at Abbey Road Studios.
-D'Virgilio wrote the concept during his time in the booth while touring with the Cirque Du Soleil show Totem.
+D'Virgilio wrote the concept during his time in the booth while touring with the Cirque Du Soleil showTotem.

-In 2023, it was announced that he would be performing as the drummer for Mr. Big on their "BIG Finish Tour".
+In 2023, it was announced that he would be performing as the drummer for Mr. Big on their "BIG Finish Tour."

-During 2025, D'Virgilio is set to tour with Steve Hackett.
+In 2025, D'Virgilio toured with Steve Hackett.

 Personal life

 D'Virgilio lives in Fort Wayne, Indiana with his wife Tiffany and his two children Anthony and Sophia.